Khushi-Balia/le-transpiler/README.md

 ```
 cat pylox.test
 ```
-Using this cat you can view the content you have wriiten in the text editor
+Using this cat you can view the content you have written in the text editor